How we score

 Each review collects ratings across 27 individual items organized into three domains:

-Unit Quality
+Unit quality

 10 items covering structural integrity, systems, and livability